Marriage: Polygyny

 Fox argues that "the major difference between polygyny and monogamy could be stated thus: while plural mating occurs in both systems, under polygyny several unions may be recognized as being legal marriages while under monogamy only one of the unions is so recognized.
 Often, however, it is difficult to draw a hard and fast line between the two."

 As polygamy in Africa is increasingly subject to legal limitations, a variant form of de facto (as opposed to legal or de jure) polygyny is being practiced in urban centers.
 Although it does not involve multiple (now illegal) formal marriages, the domestic and personal arrangements follow old polygynous patterns.
 The de facto form of polygyny is found in other parts of the world as well (including some Mormon sects and Muslim families in the United States).

 In some societies such as the Lovedu of South Africa, or the Nuer of the Sudan, aristocratic women may become female 'husbands.'
 In the Lovedu case, this female husband may take a number of polygamous wives.
 This is not a lesbian relationship, but a means of legitimately expanding a royal lineage by attaching these wives' children to it.
 The relationships are considered polygynous, not polyandrous, because the female husband is in fact assuming masculine gendered political roles.

 Religious groups have differing views on the legitimacy of polygyny.
 It is allowed in Islam and Confucianism.
 Judaism and Christianity have mentioned practices involving polygyny in the past, however, outright religious acceptance of such practices was not addressed until its rejection in later passages.
-They do explicitly prohibit polygyny today.
+They do explicitly prohibit polygny today.